Diane Solomon Brown, M.D.

 Daniel Solomon is a founder and current board member of DC Vote, a non-profit organization dedicated to gaining voting representation in Congress for the District of Columbia.
-Daniel is a board member of the University of the District of Columbia School of Law Foundation and a former board member of the Washington Regional Association of Grantmakers.
+He is a board member of the District of Columbia School of Law Foundation and Statehood Research DC, Trustee of the United Jewish Endowment Fund, and former board member of the Washington Regional Association of Grantmakers.
 Prior to his work with DC Vote, Daniel was a political appointee at the U.S. Department of Labor, where he focused on international labor rights and child labor violations.

 DC Appleseed recognized Daniel with its 2018 Ed Levin Democracy Award and with its 2007 Community Service Award for his contribution to DC voting rights.
 He was named the first Distinguished Alumnus by Maret School in Washington, DC in 2012.
 Daniel was selected by the United Nations Association of the National Capital Area as a recipient of the Community Human Rights Award in 2010.
 He was honored as the 2008 Champion of Democracy by DC Vote.
 In 2004, the Washington DC Jewish Community Center honored Daniel with its Lee Rubenstein Outstanding Leadership Award for his work to enrich the quality of life in the community and for the benefit of humanity.
 He is the recipient of the 2001 Sidney Shapiro Tzedakah Award from the Jewish Funders Network.
 Daniel is a graduate of the University of California at Berkeley (1983) and Northeastern University School of Law (1991).

 Stuart Brown directs the Naomi and Nehemiah Cohen Foundation's philanthropic activities dealing with Israel and the American Jewish community.
-He also serves as Chair of American Friends of Hand in Hand: Center for Jewish-Arab Education in Israel and as a board member of the Taub Center for Social Policy Studies.
+He also serves as Chair of American Friends of Hand in Hand: Center for Jewish-Arab Education in Israel .
 Stuart is the past chair of the Social Venture Fund for Jewish-Arab Equality and Shared Society and, together with Diane, was the chair of the Greater Washington community's Israel@60 celebration.

 Prior to focusing full-time on philanthropic activities, Stuart had a 25-year career as an attorney specializing in federal taxation.
 He completed his legal career by serving as Chief Counsel for the Internal Revenue Service during the Clinton Administration (1994-2001).
 He had previously served as Deputy Chief of Staff of the Joint Committee on Taxation of the US Congress and as a partner in a Washington, DC law firm.
 Stuart received his BA from Yale College and his JD from Harvard Law School.